Domaine Rochet is owned by Antoinette de Guillemotes. She marries Etienne de Lafon and the property is renamed Château Lafon-Rochet.

 The year of enlightenment: Lafon-Rochet becomes one of the 61 Bordeaux Châteaux selected, at the Universal Exhibition of Paris, to enter into the famous 1855 Médoc classification of Grand Crus Classés.

-Guy Tesseron, the first family member to take the stage, becomes the owner of Château Lafon-Rochet.
+Guy Tesseron, the first member of today's family takes to the stage and becomes the owner of Château Lafon-Rochet.

 1961 - 1975